bm424/hyperspy/doc/user_guide/sed.rst

 the estimate_direct_beam_position() method, calculates the shift of each found position with respect to a specified reference, and applies these shifts using the align2D() method.

 Direct beam masking
 ^^^^^^^^^^^^^^^^^^^

-A signal mask that excludes pixels in the SED patterns containing the direct beam can be generated automatically using the direct_beam_mask() method.
-This is useful because pixels associated with the direct beam are often saturated and this can lead to issues with further analysis such as the application of unsupervised learning methods for decomposition.
+A signal mask that excludes pixels in the SED patterns containing the direct beam can be generated automatically using the py:meth:`~._signals.sed.direct_beam_mask()` method.
+This can be useful for visualisation if the direct beam is much more intense than diffracted beams and can alleviate issues associated with saturation of the direct beam that may affect further analysis.

-The direct_beam_mask() method estimates the direct beam position in each SED pattern using the estimate_direct_beam_position() method and masks a circular region around that position with a user specified radius.
+The py:meth:`~._signals.sed.direct_beam_mask()` method estimates the direct beam position in each SED pattern using the py:meth:`~._signals.sed.estimate_direct_beam_position()` method and masks a circular region around that position with a user specified radius, as follows:

-The mask can be generated and checked as follows:

 .. code-block:: python